An Efficient Iterative Least Squares Algorithm for Large-dimensional Matrix Factor Model via Random Projection: Simulation Study

 We compare the performances of our Random Projection based Iterative Least Squares (RPILS) method with the $\alpha$-PCA method ($\alpha=0$) by \cite{fan2021} and the PE method by \cite{Yu2021Projected} in terms of estimating the loading and factor spaces.
-For the RPILS method, the initial weight matrices $\Wb_{1},\Wb_{2}$ are randomly chosen and all their entries from a standard normal distribution and the column dimensions $m_1,m_2$ are set as the true dimensions of factor matrices, i.e, $m_1=k_1=3,m_2=k_2=3$.
-To show the impact of the initial weight matrices, we also compare with the One-Step Estimators (OSE), either with completely random standard normal elements as entries of the initial weight matrices or with $\alpha$-PCA estimators as initial weight matrices, denoted as $\text{OSE}_1$ and $\text{OSE}_2$ respectively.
-We point out that in unreported simulations, we have tried to use the Walsh-Hadamard matrices \citep{fan2022learning} as the initial weight matrices for the RPILS method, and find that the performances are almost the same as using initial weight matrices with standard normal entries.
+For the RPILS method, the initial weight matrices $\Wb_{1},\Wb_{2}$ are Walsh-Hadamard matrices \citep{fan2022learning} and the column dimensions $m_1,m_2$ are set as the true dimensions of factor matrices, i.e, $m_1=k_1=3,m_2=k_2=3$.
+To show the impact of the initial weight matrices, we also compare with the One-Step Estimators (OSE), either with Walsh-Hadamard matrices as the initial weight matrices or with $\alpha$-PCA estimators as initial weight matrices, denoted as $\text{OSE}_1$ and $\text{OSE}_2$ respectively.
+We point out that in unreported simulations, we have tried to use the matrices with all their entries from a standard normal distribution as the initial weight matrices for the RPILS method, and find that the performances are almost the same as using initial weight matrices with Walsh-Hadamard matrices.
 We consider the following two scenarios of parameter settings:

 \textbf{Scenario A}: $p_{1}=20, T=p_{2} \in \{20,50,100,150,200\}, \phi=0.1, \psi=0.1.$

 \textbf{Scenario B}: $p_{2}=20, T=p_{1} \in \{20,50,100,150,200\}, \phi=0.1, \psi=0.1.$

 To measure the performances of various methods in terms of estimating loading/factor spaces, we adopt a metric between linear spaces which was also utilized in \cite{Yu2021Projected,He2021Matrix}.
 For two column-wise orthogonal matrices $(\bQ_1)_{p\times q_1}$ and $(\bQ_2)_{p\times q_2}$, we define